On this page, you can get to know me a little bit. Please do not hesitate to contact me and my team if you have any questions or comments.

 During the campaigns for the European elections in 2004, I did not only meet my present-day husband with whom I have two wonderful daughters, but also found a political home with Alliance 90/The Greens in Brandenburg.
 I joined the party in 2005 and became its chairwoman in Brandenburg from 2009 to 2013.
 At the same time, I acted as spokesperson of the Party’s Working Group on European affairs for five years and served as member of the board of the European Green Party from 2009 to 2012.

-End of 2012, I was elected member of the Green party council and in 2013 the German voters made me one of the 631 Members of the German Bundestag.
+At the end of 2012, I was elected member of the Green party council and in 2013, I became a member of the German Bundestag.

-My work as a politician in the Bundestag
+My work as a politician in the German Bundestag

-As a Member of Parliament, I focus on climate, energy and European policies.
-As a member of the Committee on Economic Affairs and Energy, my work focuses on making the German Government to finally acknowledge its international responsibility as one of the largest economies in the world and to lead the German “energy transition”, the so-called “Energiewende”, to success.
+As a Member of Parliament, in my first term (2013-2017) I was spokesperson for climate policy of the Green Parliamentary Group.
+I focussed especially on climate, energy and European policies.
+As a member of the Committee on Economic Affairs and Energy, I worked hard on making the German Government to finally acknowledge its international responsibility as one of the largest economies in the world and to lead the German “energy transition”, the so-called “Energiewende”, to success.
 For that, phasing out of coal-fired power plants and fossil fuels plays an important role and is at the core of my efforts.

 Within the state of Brandenburg, where I live, I fight for the state government to open its eyes to the catastrophic consequences of lignite mining.
 Together with many local initiatives and dedicated citizens I fight for a ban on nighttime flying at the airports and for continuing train service in all of Brandenburg.
 Being a passionate European, I furthermore strive to contribute to closing the gap between rich and poor within Germany, within Europe and all over the world.